EthenStrine/site/_posts/2019-04-09-bryronichero.md

 - often characterised by a guilty memory of some unnamed sexual crime.
 - due to these characteristics, the Byronic hero is often a figure of repulsion as well as facination.

+### "Childe Harold's Pilgrimage" (Apostrophe to the Ocean)
+This is the poem that made Byron the most famous poet in England.
+It consists of four cantos that were written over a period of six years.
+It is, primarily, a **travelogue** - the first two cantos, published in 1812, are based on Byron's travels through Spain, Portugal, Albania, and Greece from 1809 to 1811.
+The poem follows the wanderings of Childe Harold ("childe" is a medieval term for a young nobleman awaiting knighthood), a melancholy, passionate, guilt-haunted, but proud outcast who, as a fictional projection of one aspect of Byron's own personality, establishes the prototype